-Some Windows 10 users face an issue on their device when the Bluetooth “Add a device” notification keeps popping up every minute on their computer screen.
+Some Windows 11/10 users face an issue on their device where the Bluetooth “Add a device” notification keeps popping up every minute on their computer screen.
 If you’re also facing the same problem then this article might help you fix it.

 Bluetooth “Add a device” notification every minute

 If you want to fix this Bluetooth notification issue, follow the below suggestions:

 - Reinstall the Bluetooth driver

 Let us now see both methods in detail:

 This solution requires you to restart the Bluetooth user support service through the Services and check if that helps.